 Water use on well sites is largely controlled by our customers, and is used for drilling fluids, cleaning and other general needs.

-We acknowledge the importance of responsible water use within our value chain, particularly given consumption by a total of nearly 60,000 m3 in 2022, drilling operations.
+We acknowledge the importance of responsible water use within our value chain, particularly given Oman's water stress, andhave reduced our water treatment in our headquarters by a total of nearly 20.9% in 2024, in comparison with 2023.